dward2/BME547/Assignments/PythonFundamentalAssignment.md

 to ensure that your completed notebook is, in fact, uploaded.
 We will be grading the file that is found in your GitHub Classroom site.

-The deadline for this assignment can be found in Sakai.
+The deadline for this assignment can be found in Canvas.